olleharstedt/subsetphp/README.md

          Prototype OCaml GC bindings
          Type-infer int and string and functions return value.
          Use binary math operations and concatenations.
-- 0.0.2: Type-infer arrays and simple classes
-- 0.0.3: Add string interning
-- 0.0.4: Tune the GC for web (eat more memory for higher throughput)
-- 0.1.0: Benchmark the first program on benchmarkgames, compare with Java, PHP, Hack (strict), Rust, C Post result on Reddit for feedback (r/php, r/programminglanguages, r/programming)
+- 0.1: Benchmark nbody, compare with Java, PHP.
+       Post result on Reddit for feedback (r/php, r/programminglanguages, r/programming)
-- 0.2.0: Benchmark all benchmarkgames
+- 0.2: Benchmark binary tree
+       Infer arrays of object posted to functions (structural typing?)
+       Rewrite nbody with functions
+       Fix for-loop bug (`for ($i = 10; $i < 5; $i += 1)`, should not enter loop)
+- 0.3: Make a static home-page using subsetphp, compare with PHP.
+- 0.4: Make a dynamic home-page?
-- 0.3.0: Do all (or some?)
+- 0.4: Do all (or some?)
 "99 problems" in subsetphp (details here: https://www.reddit.com/r/ProgrammingLanguages/comments/16gtqg/say_you_are_trying_to_design_a_programming/)
-- 1.0.0: Convert something (part of a framework?) to subsetphp and run it, benchmark.
+- 1.0: Convert something (part of a framework?) to subsetphp and run it, benchmark.

 TODO: Make up a working solution for optional arguments.